zipcity15/QSS20-S26-Final_Project-Jack_Zipper/README.md

 4. **Name harmonisation:** 25 ACLED Admin-2 units are sub-territory cities (e.g., Bunia, Baraka, Kolwezi) not present in the COD shapefile.
 These represent ~5% of fatalities and are remapped to their parent COD Admin-2 territory via a manual lookup table (e.g., Baraka → Fizi, Bunia → Djugu, Kamituga → Mwenga).
 After remapping, events and fatalities are re-aggregated to the territory × month level.
 5. Build `date_start` (first day of the month) and `year_month` (period string) columns from the `Month` and `Year` fields.

-**Key difference from prior UCDP version:** No spatial join is performed — ACLED data arrives pre-aggregated to Admin-2 territories.
-The output is therefore already at territory × month granularity, unlike the UCDP output which was event-level.
-Script 06's `aggregate_conflict()` function was updated accordingly to pass through the pre-aggregated columns rather than performing a groupby-agg.

 **Variable definitions:**
 - `town_admin2` — COD Admin-2 territory name (after city-to-territory remapping).
 - `violent_incidents` — total ACLED events (political violence + civilian targeting) in the territory-month.